-A 12-Credit Online Graduate Certificate Program for K-12 Professionals
+A 12-Credit Online Graduate Certificate Program for K-12 Public School Administrators and Educators

-- Apply their knowledge of school law to resolve school conflicts.
+- Apply your knowledge of school law to resolve school conflicts.

-- Identify ways in which their schools are out of legal compliance, and take steps to bring their schools into compliance.
+- Identify ways in which your school is out of legal compliance, and take steps to bring it into compliance.

 - Make educational decisions that are both legally and educationally sound.

 A Bachelor’s degree is required.
 We are currently accepting applications for Summer 2018.
 Apply now!